phac-nml/mikrokondo/README.md

 ### Docker or Singularity?

-Docker or Singularity (Apptainer) Docker requires root privileges which can can make it a hassle to install on computing clusters (there are work arounds).
+Docker or Singularity (Apptainer) Docker requires root privileges which can can make it a hassle to install on computing clusters (there are workarounds).
 Apptainer/Singularity does not, so running the pipeline using Apptainer/Singularity is the recommended method for running the pipeline.

 ## Step 3: Install dependencies